-The major consists of a list of prerequisites and a patter of upper-division courses which are prescribed by the department.
+The major consists of a list of co-requisites and a pattern of upper-division courses which are prescribed by the department.
 Courses are exclusive of General Education requirements.
-For a list of major requirements, see your LIBS Major Information Sheet.
+For a list of major requirements, see your LIBS Major Advising Plan (MAP).

 How do I select my courses?

-We cannot stress this enough, simply follow your program checklist, select only the courses listed on the checklist.
-For general education requirements follow the General Education Curriculum mandated by the University.
-For a list of GE curriculum, see the University Catalog.
+We cannot stress this enough: simply follow your Major Advising Plan and select only the courses listed on the MAP.
 For a list of Concentration requirements see an advisor or review requirements in the University Catalog.

 Who is my major advisor?

-We do not assign specific advisors - you are free to see any LIBS faculty available for advising.
+We do not assign specific advisors - you are free to see any LIBS faculty available for advising during walk-in hours.

 How often should I seek advising?

-The Liberal Studies Department has over 800 majors, we do not make advising mandatory.
+The Liberal Studies Department has nearly 800 majors, we do not make advising mandatory.
 You see an advisor as often as you feel you need to.

 What is Subject Matter Preparation?

-Requirements required by the California Commission on Teacher Credentialing.
-All Liberal Studies Majors must complete an approved course in each of the subject matter areas.
+As required by the California Commission on Teacher Credentialing, Liberal Studies majors must complete an approved course in each of the subject matter areas.
 Subject Matter requirements are not necessarily additional courses, they may be met in General Education, in the major, or in additional coursework.